alexey2baranov/agent-zero/prompts/default/demo.2-bags.md

             {"name": "Coordinator", "skills": "Logistics"},
             {"name": "Carrier", "skills": "Carrying cargo"}
         ],
-        "goal": "Place 2 bags on the table"
+        "goal": "2 bags on the table"
     }
+}

+{
+    "from": "Coordinator",
+    "to": "CARGO_HANDLING",
+    "message": "Hi guys!
+User ordered me to place 2 bags on the table.
+I created this team to do this together.
+Our goal - 2 bags on the table."
 }

 {